 Curaleaf is one of the first US multi-state operators and owns more retail store licenses and dispensaries than any other peer in the US.
 In the past months, Curaleaf has been frantically acquiring dispensaries to continue growing its presence in the US.
 Some analysts project that Curaleaf may be the first US MSO to clear $1 billion in annual revenues.
 While the US regulatory landscape is difficult to navigate, Curaleaf could be one of the main beneficiaries of further statewide (or nationwide) legalization of recreational marijuana.

-In this guide, we reviewed some of the best marijuana stocks in 2020 and delved into the industry and the specificities of investing in marijuana stocks.
+In this guide, we reviewed some of the marijuana stocks to watch in 2022 and delved into the industry and the specificities of investing in marijuana stocks.
 Much like biotech companies, legal marijuana stocks are extremely volatile, with the power of minting fortunes and to take them away.
 Nevertheless, the industry’s growth and promise suggest that those who can pick the winners will be handsomely rewarded.

 We cannot, however, provide investment advice, and deciding whether to buy marijuana stocks and which ones to pick is ultimately yours.
 Like any other stock, you should read a company’s financial statements carefully, press coverage and expert commentary to make well-informed choices.

 What are the main types of marijuana companies?Generally speaking, there are three business models: growing & selling marijuana, developing medical applications for marijuana and selling marijuana-related products & services (vaporizers, foodstuffs, infrastructure etc.).